-Erste Bank Hungary may experience economic disruptions, as those for instance are induced by the current developments in Russia and Ukraine, which may have negative effects on Erste Bank Hungary and its clients.
+Erste Bank Hungary may experience economic disruptions, as those for instance are induced by the current developments in Russia and Ukraine and/or in Israel and Gaza, which may have negative effects on Erste Bank Hungary and its clients.

 Sanctions against Russia may limit trade with Russia and negatively impact the business models of Erste Bank Hungary's clients, and assets of customers of Erste Bank Hungary may be frozen or even confiscated.
 Customers of Erste Bank Hungary experience shortages of raw material or steep increases of prices in raw material and energy.
 Also, as sanctions can result in devaluations of local currency, in particular Russian roubles, customers of Erste Bank Hungary selling their products in Russia may be exposed to a decline of demand; demand may also suffer in Ukraine and other countries which are exposed to the events of war in Ukraine and consumers as well as enterprises may become more conservative in their spending.
+Furthermore, the Israel-Hamas war has brought the Middle East to the edge of a potentially larger conflict with the risk for higher commodity prices and lower trade volume.
+An escalation of the conflict could lead to higher prices and weaker global growth, which would affect the loan growth and risk costs of Erste Bank Hungary.

 All this could have a material negative impact on the business and the creditworthiness of Erste Bank Hungary's clients and may result in higher risk costs for Erste Bank Hungary.
 In addition, sanctions lead to a substantial increase in energy or commodity prices, which, if of longer duration, could result in a recession in Erste Group's markets.